 🚨 Nest your entities within other relevant entities

 You have to act like Google on a smaller scale.
 As Google eagerly collects entities and thoroughly devises a huge entity empire, you need to nest and subset your website’s entities to create your own network.

 (Un)Structured Data is the Future

-Structured data serve the purposes of NLP as they help search engine algorithms better understand the content of your web pages and trigger organic rich results, thereby prompting potential uplifts in CTR.
+Structured data serve the purposes of NLP as they help search engine algorithms better understand the content of your web pages and trigger rich results, thereby prompting potential uplifts in CTR.

 Once NLP machine learning algorithms will have eventually geared up the search engine, structured data are doomed to become obsolete.
 In turn, this might prompt Google to discourage SEOs from using them.

 Structured data is code bloat – we shouldn’t need to say the same thing twice (which ironically, I just did).— AlexHarford-TechSEO (@AlexHarfordSEO) July 7, 2022